matter-labs/zksync-lite-docs/docs/dev/swaps.md

 - token you want to swap
 - token you want to swap for
 - amount of the token that you want to swap
-- ratio (price) of the swapped tokens, relevant to one another
+- ratio of the swapped tokens, relevant to one another

 To sign an order, use the [`getOrder`](../api/sdk/js/accounts.md#signing-orders) method of `Wallet`: